How We Bring Practical Farming Skills to the Last Mile

 A look at how we equip farmers for greater climate resilience.

-Maintaining and improving soil health is essential to ensuring farmers can stay resilient in the face of increasing pressures on land and a changing climate.
+Maintaining and improving soil health is essential to ensuring farmers can stay resilient in the face of increasing pressures on land.
 Healthy soils produce better harvests, meaning farmers can harvest more even on small areas of land, and healthy soils mean healthier crops that are more resilient to extreme weather events.

 Enabling farmers to adopt climate-smart approaches to farming helps build more sustainable food systems that protect the environment, improve smallholder livelihoods, and create new business opportunities.
 This is critically important as the world grapples with the combined challenges of climate change and economic crisis.